What is laryngitis?

 Most adults develop laryngitis every couple of years, and some people are more prone to suffering from this condition than others.

 Although laryngitis can go away by itself, if your symptoms persist and have not improved after two weeks, or if it is painful or difficult to swallow, it’s a good idea to see your GP.
-They will be able to examine your throat, and you may be prescribed antibiotics.
-You may be referred to an ear, nose and throat specialist if you keep getting laryngitis.
+The specialist will examine your throat and may prescribe antibiotics if necessary.
+Your doctor may refer you to an ear, nose and throat specialist if you repeatedly develop laryngitis.

 Resources